Itineraries

 Morning

-C. Wooden Railroad Trestle Bridge
+A. Wooden Railroad Trestle Bridge Overlook – Devils Elbow

 Built in 1941 to bring building supplies to Fort Leonard Wood.
 Stop at the scenic overlook from Teardrop Road, and then continue east to Trophy Lane and turn left to the old trestle bridge and journey back in time to see why Route 66 has become one of the great American road trips.

-D. Route 66 Shield – Waynesville
+B. Route 66 8-Foot Shield – Waynesville

 Great photo opportunity on the square in Waynesville!
 Gather 'round this 8 foot x 8 foot Route 66 Shield for the perfect selfie or group photo.